 However, the art of distraction, is a way of helping children and young people cope with a potentially painful or difficult procedure.
 It can also be a form of continuing therapeutic support over multiple admissions or procedures during visits to hospital and healthcare centres.
 I would always spend a few moments just observing my patients- I am looking for age and stage appropriate behaviour- and development.
 Recently there has been a shift in healthcare with more and more clinicans wanting distraction resources.
 The DFTB team asked me to share some of my ideas, based on on my experience at making something out of next-to-nothing.

-As always locating and getting to know your highly skilled and trained Play Specialists/ Child Life Practitioners is key when working with children and young people and their families.
-If you don’t have access to this group of healthcare professionals then I hope this Top 15 helps.
+As always, locating and getting to know your highly skilled and trained Play Specialists/ Child Life Practitioners is key when working with children, young people, and their families.
+If you don’t have access to this group of healthcare professionals, then I hope this Top 15 helps.